tleyden/tleyden.github.io/source/_posts/2016-02-08-adding-vendoring-to-a-go-project.markdown

 ## Vendor dependencies

-I'm choosing the dependency on [kingpin](github.com/alecthomas/kingpin) since it has dependencies of it's own (github.com/alecthomas/units, etc).
+I'm going to vendor the dependency on [kingpin](github.com/alecthomas/kingpin) since it has transitive dependencies of it's own (github.com/alecthomas/units, etc).  `gvt` handles this by automatically pulling all of the transitive dependencies.

 ```
 $ gvt fetch github.com/alecthomas/kingpin